 - Drain the potatoes and rinse with cold water.
 Set aside while you prepare the dressing.

 - Combine the soaked cashews, lemon juice, olive oil, dill pickle brine, capers, and garlic to a high-speed blender.
 Blend on high for a few minutes until the dressing is smooth, scraping down the sides as needed.
 Standard blenders may need a few minutes longer.

 To Assemble the Potato Salad:

 - Slice the potatoes in half.
-Place in a large bowl with the artichokes, chopped shallots and basil.
-Toss, season with salt and pepper as desired.
+Place in a large bowl with the artichokes, diced shallots and basil.
+Toss with the dressing, season with salt and pepper as desired.
 Serve at room temperature or chill and serve cold.
 Just before serving, toss with the arugula.